Enchiridion Chapter 3 / 53

 If something makes us feel good or benefits us in some way, we put that thing on a pedestal.

 When we put things on pedestals, it is easy to become emotionally attached.

 When we are attached to objects, our emotional well-being becomes linked to something beyond ourselves.

 As a result, we suffer due to our fear of losing that thing or suffer from actually losing that thing.

 II/ Breaking The Spell

 To free ourselves from emotional attachment to objects, and ultimately suffering, we can practice clear seeing of our attachments and our relationship to them.

 III/ How to Practice

 Train your mind gradually.
 Start with small things, and work your way up to the things you care most about in this life.
 Break down the object into its simplest forms.

-Below are some examples of this type clear seeing:
+Below are some examples of this type of clear seeing: